 DATA: data is composed of observable and recordable facts that are often found in operational for transactions systems.

-OLTP: OLTP is nothing but observation of online transaction processing.
+OLTP: OLTP is nothing but an observation of online transaction processing.
 The system is an applicable application that modifies data the instance it receives and has a large number of concurrent users.

 OLAP: OLAP is an abbreviation of online analytical processing this system is an application that collects manager processes and presents multidimensional data for analysis and management purpose.

 DATA MINING: data mining is the process of analyzing data from different perspectives and summarizing it into useful information.

 BI: BI is the leveraging of BW to help make business decisions and recommendations.
 Information and data rules engines are leveraged here to help make these decisions along with statistical analysis tools and data mining tools.

-DWH DEFINITIONS: Bill Inmon, considered to be the father of the data warehousing provides the following definition
+DWH DEFINITIONS: Bill Inmon, considered to be the father of data warehousing provides the following definition